Q: What is the incubation period for HPV?

 Q: What can I do in order to make sure that I can minimize the chance of giving an HPV infection to my current or future partners?

-A: You need to go to your physician so that you can be properly evaluated.
+A: You need to go to your physician so that you can be properly evaluated and treated.
 Early diagnosis and treatment are important.
 Like many things in life, the most important thing is just showing up.

 Q: How long do the low risk strains like 6/11 that cause genital warts last before they go away on their own?

-A: Low risk strains like 6/11 have an average duration of approximately 6 months in men.
+A: Low risk strains like 6/11 have an average duration of approximately 6 months.

 Q: How long do the high risk strains like 16/18 that can cause HPV-related cancers last before they go away?

-A: High-risk strains like HPV16/18 have an average duration of 12 months in men.
-This means that 50% of men are positive for the high risk strains of HPV for one year or more before and if they resolve.
-Their partners are a t risk of contracting the infection during this time.
-The decision must be made ASAP whether to treat and/or to use condoms in order to minimize the chances of the spread of the infection on the person who is already infected as well as to minimize the chances of them spreading their current or future partner(s).
+A: High-risk strains like HPV16/18 have an average duration of 12 months.
+This means that 50% of patients are positive for the high risk strains of HPV for one year or more before and if they resolve.
+Many patients are contagious for even longer periods of time.
+Their partners continue to be at risk of contracting the infection during this time and safe sex should be practiced.

 Q: Do all HPV infections eventually go away on their own?

-A: No, all HPV infections do not eventually go away on their own.
-If they do and until they do go away, the person continues to be contagious and anybody they come into sexual contact with is at risk from the infection.
+A: All HPV infections do not eventually go away on their own.
+The infected partner may have a persistent infection that does not resolve on its own and this person continues to be contagious to others.
+Other people have only a partial spontaneous resolution of the infection and also continue to be contagious.
 The person who has the genital warts can infect their partner(s) as long as the infection is active.

 Q: How does a genital wart infection in one person spread to additional areas on them?

-A: The person who has the genital warts can continue to spread the infection from the localized confined area(s) originally infected to the normal uninfected tissue surrounding the warts, which can result in an even more extensive infection.
-Treatment will be even more challenging and the infection even more contagiou if the infection spreads to new locations.
+A: The person who has the genital warts can continue to spread the infection from the localized area(s) originally infected to the normal uninfected skin surrounding the warts.
+This will result in an even more extensive infection.
+Treatment will the be even more challenging and the infection even more contagious if the infection spreads to new locations.

-A: You cannot accurately predict whether an infection will or will not go away on it’ s own.
-You have to consider yourself contagious during this time if you decide to wait it out and take precautions with your current and future partners in order to minimize the chance of infecting them.
+A: You cannot accurately predict whether an infection will or will not go away on its own.
+You have to consider yourself contagious during this time if you decide to wait it, safe sex practices need to be taken with your partner in order to minimize the chance of infecting them.

 Q: Any guidelines as to which infections will stay away?

 A: More extensive infections which involve a greater number of growths over a large surface area are more likely to recur and less likely to spontaneously resolve.
-HPV infections in a man who is uncircumcised tend to be more persistent and associated with higher recurrence rates after treatment.
-Growths which contain the high risk HPV infections are also more likely to persist.
+HPV infections in men who are uncircumcised tend to be more persistent and associated with higher recurrence rates after treatment than in men who are circumcised.
+Growths which contain the high risk HPV infections are also more likely to persist in uncircumcised men compared to circumcised men.

 Q: How accurately can I tell on my own whether I have an infection in my genital area?